 The three layers of the quilt are kept one on top of the other – the backing fabric is kept first, then the padding, then the top layer.
 These layers are then temporarily stitched together by tying or tacking stitches or with pins – the objective is to keep them from shifting and to avoid puckers.

-Here are posts on the different types of quilts and the different types of popularly used patchwork quilt blocks.
+Here are some related posts on the the quilting tools you may need, different types of quilts and the different types of popularly used patchwork quilt blocks.

 You have to ensure that the design you have in mind for the quilting stitches will be enclosed withing the quilt.
 All the designs should be within the real top area ( excluding the seam allowance)